What makes a language easy to deep-learn? Deep neural networks and humans similarly benefit from compositional structure: Methods

-\paragraph{Convergence Score} The convergence score measures the similarity in the generalization test between agents that learned the same language.
-We take a test set of scenes on which the agents have not been trained and let each agent produce a label for each scene.
+The convergence score measures the similarity in the generalization test between agents that learned the same language.
+We take the test set on which the agents have not been trained and let each agent produce a label for each scene.
 We compute the pairwise normalized edit distance between all generated labels per scene so that if we have $n$ test scenes and $k$ agents, we compute $n \cdot \frac{k(k-1)}{2}$ distances.
 We then compute the average distance across both scenes and labels and take one minus the average distance as the convergence score.
 Therefore, if all agents produce the same label for each test scene, we would get a convergence score of 1.
+Conversely, if each agent produced a different label for the same scene, the convergence score would be zero